 Goal 4: Quality Education

-This page looks at the progress made by the Nordic countries towards Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+This page provides a selection of visualisations on global trends for Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+All visualisations use the latest official data from the United Nations SDG Global Database.

 By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes